There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 Start by placing the camera on a tripod.
 Set up your composition and take the shot.
 Now, place a couple of fingers in front of the lens and cover up the sun, such as in the example below.
 Then take a shot.
 Make sure that there are no more flares in the landscape.

-The next step is to blend the two images together in post-processing using a software such as Adobe Photoshop.
+The next step is to blend the two images together in post-processing using a software such as Adobe Photoshop or Luminar 4.
 This is done by opening both images as layers (where the covered image is placed on top), then using a black brush on a white layer mask to paint back the sky.

 Recommended Reading: Understanding Layers and Masks in Photoshop